Walavouchey/osb2mp4/README.md

 An [osu!](https://osu.ppy.sh) storyboard to video converter.
 Will be maintained until an alternative exists in lazer.

 This project has been in progress on and off since the middle of September 2020.
-Actual time spent working so far has probably been about 5 weeks.
-The  `osb2mp4.py` is what I first wrote as a proof of concept.
+Actual time spent working so far has probably been about 6 weeks.

 I'll expand this readme eventually.
 Here are some benchmarks on my computer: